canhthienkt/hugo-blog/content/about.md

 title: "About"
 layout: "about"
 ---
+## About me

-Hello, my name is Thien Nguyen.
-I'm a software developer at Tyson Foods.
+I am Thien Nguyen.
+I'm a software developer at Tyson foods.